wesley-brown/sparrow/README.md

-# Sparrow Server
+# Sparrow
-A web server for the Sparrow platform.
+Sparrow is a platform that guides people through the process of buying a home.

 ## Prerequisites
 The following must be installed in order to run the Sparrow server: